LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## Executive Summary

 This document translates the mathematical equations from the Quantum of Trust framework into practical C# implementations.
-The Quantum of Trust (q\<T\>) is a formal system for quantifying trust as a measurable outcome of actions rather than an attribute of identity—enabling decentralized networks where reputation becomes a form of tradeable, context-specific capital.
+The Quantum of Trust (q\<T\>) is a formal system for quantifying trust as a measurable outcome of actions rather than an attribute of identityâ€”enabling decentralized networks where reputation becomes a form of tradeable, context-specific capital.

 ### What This Document Covers